-Allston Lease-On November 11, 2019, the Company entered into a lease agreement for approximately 28,000 square feet of office space currently under construction in a building located in Allston, Massachusetts ("Allston Lease").
-The office space is expected to replace the Company's current headquarters located in Cambridge, Massachusetts.
-The Company intends to move into the premises upon the completion of construction, which is anticipated to be in 2020.
-Monthly rent payments under the Allston Lease commenced in May 2020, reflecting a 180-day rent-free period following the execution of the Allston Lease.
-Base rental payments will be approximately \$1.0 million annually, plus certain operating expenses.
-The term of the Allston Lease will continue until November 2026, unless earlier terminated in accordance with the terms of the Allston Lease.
-The Company has the right to sublease the premises, subject to landlord consent.
-The Company also has the right to renew the Allston Lease for an additional five years at the then prevailing effective market rental rate.
+Boston Lease- On November 11, 2019, the Company entered into a lease agreement for approximately 28,000 square feet of office space that was subsequently constructed in a vacant building located in Boston, Massachusetts ("Boston Lease").
+The office space is the Company's current headquarters.
+Monthly rent payments under the Boston Lease commenced in May 2020.
+Base rental payments are approximately \$1.0 million annually, plus certain operating expenses.
+The term of the Boston Lease will continue until November 2026, unless earlier terminated.
+The Company has the right to sublease the premises, subject to landlord consent and also has the right to renew the Boston Lease for an additional five years at the then prevailing effective market rental rate.
 The Company is required to maintain a security deposit in the form of a letter of credit for \$1.1 million for the benefit of the landlord.